rclone/rclone/docs/content/commands/rclone_listremotes.md

 ---
 title: "rclone listremotes"
-description: "List all the remotes in the config file."
+description: "List all the remotes in the config file and defined in environment variables."
 slug: rclone_listremotes
 url: /commands/rclone_listremotes/
 versionIntroduced: v1.34